Brock Osweiler: 2015 season

 On December 15, it was announced that Osweiler would start his fifth consecutive game against the Pittsburgh Steelers, despite the fact that Manning had returned to practice.
 Osweiler finished the 34–27 road loss with 296 passing yards, three touchdowns, and an interception to go along with five carries for 19 yards and a touchdown.
 During Week 16, Osweiler started his sixth consecutive game against the Cincinnati Bengals, completing 27-of-39 passes for 299 yards and a touchdown in the 20–17 overtime comeback victory.
 In the regular season finale against the Chargers, Osweiler was replaced by Manning in the third quarter after throwing for 232 yards, a touchdown, and two interceptions with one fumble.
 Manning led the Broncos to a 27–20 victory and helped them secure the top seed in the AFC.
 On January 7, 2016, the team announced that Osweiler suffered a low-grade strain to the MCL of his right knee in the game against the Chargers.

-Osweiler finished the 2015 regular season with 1,967 passing yards, 10 touchdowns, and six interceptions to go along with 21 carries for 61 yards and a touchdown.
-On February 7, Osweiler was active as the backup quarterback as the Broncos won Super Bowl 50 over the Carolina Panthers by a score of 24–10.

-Despite Osweiler not seeing any playing time in the postseason, his 5–2 record as a starter in the regular season (while Manning was sidelined with a foot injury) was instrumental in helping Denver capture the top seed in the AFC and earned home-field advantage over the Patriots in the AFC Championship Game.
+Osweiler finished the 2015 season with 1,967 passing yards, 10 touchdowns, and six interceptions to go along with 21 carries for 61 yards and a touchdown.
+Despite Osweiler seeing no playing time in the postseason, his 5–2 record as a starter in the regular season (while Manning was sidelined with a foot injury) was instrumental in helping Denver capture the top seed in the AFC and earned home-field advantage over the Patriots in the AFC Championship Game.
+Osweiler was active as the backup quarterback as the Broncos won Super Bowl 50 over the Carolina Panthers by a score of 24–10.